evacchi/firefox-custom-badge/README.md

 ============

 A very basic Firefox extension to add a custom badge on the Dock icon.
 Useful to distinguish between different profiles, without fiddling with launchers, `plist`s and `icns`.
+(Perfect companion for [Profilist](https://addons.mozilla.org/en-US/firefox/addon/profilist/)!)

 Usage
 -----